 A starter supply of household cleaning essentials is included, i.e. washing powder, dishwasher tablets, cleaning products and toilet tissue.

 There is a handy co-op supermarket in Lamlash (1.6 miles from the house) and this is open from 7am-10pm (7 days).
 There is a chemist in Lamlash and Whiting Bay and a post office in Whiting Bay.
 Petrol is available in Brodick and Whiting Bay (Whiting Bay Garage & MBS Mon-Sat).
 Whiting Bay offers independent stores selling local produce.
 For more information please follow this link to our 'Foodies' page.

 There is a secluded south facing terrace with table and chairs and large garden area.
 Additional seating area to the front with panoramic sea views.

 There is driveway parking for 2 cars next to the house.

 The house is ideal for families or for 2 couples to share.
-There is a travel cot and highchair available (please request at the time of booking as these are shared with the adjoining property).
+There is a travel cot and highchair available.

 For the comfort of all our guests, pets are not permitted in this property or in the grounds.